History of the public library in Winthrop, ME

 The library in 1922.

 The Winthrop Public Library was originally opened on July 8, 1889.
-The library location was referred to as “Packard Block” in early Town Reports.
-The original library contained 1,322 volumes at the time of opening and featured a reading room.
+The original library location was known as “Packard Block” and was located in downtown Winthrop.
+The library contained 1,322 volumes at the time of opening and featured a reading room.
 The collection had grown to 2,700 volumes by 1904.
-The cost to use the original library was $1 per year, and the original library construction was funded through a combination of private fundraising and a Town grant.
+The cost to use the original library was $1 per year, and the library construction was funded through a combination of private fundraising and a Town grant.

-In November 1916, Charles M. Bailey entered into an agreement with the Town of Winthrop to give a new building to be used for library and reading room purposes.
+In November of 1916, Charles M. Bailey (pictured left) entered into an agreement with the Town of Winthrop to give a new building to be used for library and reading room purposes.
 The new library was opened to the public on December 2, 1916 in a dedication ceremony that featured president of Colby College, Arthur J. Roberts, and Dennis’ Orchestra of Augusta, Maine.
 Charles M. Bailey was the best known member of the Society of Friends in Winthrop, and was known for his “Bailey’s Praying Band,” who conducted evangelistic services.
 Bailey also owned one of the largest oilcloth manufacturers in America at the time, and employed two hundred individuals in Winthrop in the early 1900s.
-The 1916 structure of rock faced and chiseled granite is still in use today.
+The original rock face and chiseled granite structure, still in use today, was designed by Maine architect John Calvin Stevens, and his son John Howard Stevens.

-The library Building Committee first encouraged the Board of Trustees to start thinking in terms of future expansion and acquisition of adjacent land in 1966, and in 1972 the Board of Trustees hired architect George Royal to establish a plan for library expansion.
+The Building Committee first encouraged the Board of Trustees to start thinking in terms of future expansion and acquisition of adjacent land in 1966, and in 1972 the Board of Trustees hired architect George Royal to establish a plan for library expansion.
 The Winthrop Masonic Hall (occupying the adjacent land necessary for expansion) was put on the market in 1973, and the library Building Committee requested right of first refusal of the property.
 Further, a 1973 Maine State Evaluation of the library reported that “additional space is much needed and…the library shows a definite need for expansion…” In 1974 the library renovated the basement to be used as a Children’s Room.
+A YA room was added in the early 1980s.

 In 2005, the Town of Winthrop purchased the adjacent land necessary for library expansion, and the Board of Trustees hired architect Phil Locashio and began planning.
 In 2012, the Library Trustees announced the capital fundraising campaign chairpersons, and in 2014 Library and Winthrop Town officials announced plans to begin construction on a one-story addition.
 The expanded library opened on June 1, 2015.